3000acres/devdocs/README.md

 To work on a story:

-* Pick something from near the top of the backlog
+* Pick something from near the top of the backlog (it doesn't have to be the top item -- just something reasonably near the top that fits your skills and available time.)
 * Click "start".
+The story will be moved to the "Current" column.
 * Examine the story as written.
-If you need more information to proceed, seek it from 3A staff.
+If you need more information to proceed, seek it from 3A staff, and update the description to be more informative.
+You can also attach pics etc if needed..
-* Break down the story into tasks
+* Break down the story into tasks.
+For instance, a simple "add a field" story might read something like:
+  * write feature tests (marked as pending)
+  * rails g migration...
+  * update model
+  * update form and controller to add the field
+  * update site detail page to show the data
 * Work through the tasks, ticking them off as you go
 * Commit frequently, making sure you have working tests at each stage
 * When you are done (or taking an extended break) push your work up to